-The International Court of Justice (ICJ) will feature Justices, drawn from any interested Representatives, presiding over cases brought before the Court by Member States or other entities.
+The International Court of Justice (ICJ) will feature Justices, drawn from any interested Representatives, presiding over cases brought before the Court by Member States.
 Individuals from colleges and law schools not affiliated with a delegation are also encouraged to participate in this simulation.